Élisabeth Du Réau

-Élisabeth du Réau, née de Chateauvieux (6 February 1937 – 6 February 2021), was a French historian and professor of international relations and contemporary history, known for her biography of French Prime Minister Édouard Daladier and her work on the construction of the European identity.
+Élisabeth du Réau, née de Chateauvieux (6 February 1937 – 6 February 2021), was a French historian and professor of international relations and contemporary history.
+She is well known for her biography of French Prime Minister Édouard Daladier, and her work on the construction of the European identity.
 She had a twenty-year career as a high school history instructor before embarking on an academic career spanning over thirty years.

 Biography

 Childhood and education

 Born Élisabeth de Chateauvieux in 1937, she began her university studies in Angers in 1956, then continued at the University of Rennes.
 She completed her bachelor's degree in history in Paris, at the Sorbonne, in 1961.
 Marriage and children then interrupted her studies until 1965.